kikwit/kikwit/README.md

 }
 ```
 ### Actions
-Actions are controller methods decorated with at least one HTTP method decorator which specifies which HTTP request methods are valid for the method to be invoked.
+Controller methods decorated with at least one HTTP method decorator are treated as actions.
+HTTP method decorators specifiy which HTTP request methods are valid for an action.

 Example:
 ```